How To Change an LLC Name in California? (Step by Step Guide)

 To change an LLC name in California, follow these steps:

-The first step to initiate the LLC name change process in California is conducting a name search with the California Secretary of State [1].
-This can be done through the California Business Search tool on their official website.
+Start with a name search through the California Secretary of State [2].
+You can run it directly using the California Business Search tool on their official website.

-This document should include the new name, the LLC's original name, and the date the LLC members approved the name change.
+This filing needs to include the LLC's original name, the new name, and the date members approved the change.
+Get those three things right and you're most of the way there.

 File the Form LLC-2 with the California Secretary of State

-For more information, visit the state business filings Unit or the California Secretary of State's website [3].
+For questions about your specific filing, contact the state business filings unit or visit the California Secretary of State's website directly [4].

 Fill In Your LLC’s Current Name